 This is the passive version of reading: information flows from the text into your brain, with no interruptions, and not requiring a lot of engagement from the reader.
 That, however, is not how I read.

 When I read, I jump around.
 A lot.
 When I realise that the paragraph I am reading can be skipped, I do so.
 When I am confused, I jump back.
 I skim, jump forward, reread, jump back, pause to process the information, and much more.

 Listening to the first 3 hours of Guns, Germs, and Steel, and then reading the second half, just made me realise how much I skip while reading a book, and how much I go back and reread, with pauses along the way to think about the author’s arguments and see if they make sense.

-It is a well-known fact that I consume all media at 2-4x speed, depending on the thing in question, and this book is no different.
+I consume all media at 2-4x speed, depending on the thing in question, and this book is no different.
 Most of the time, at 3x speed, the narrator is speaking at a comfortable pace for me.
 However, I have to listen to him read the parts that I would have skipped, which makes me stop paying attention and leaves me confused when I inevitably start paying attention, only to find the narrator somewhere completely new.